About arc42

 -

-Users: Represents the players, including data such as name, email, game statistics and answer history.
+Users: Represents the players, including data such as name and password.

 -